vulgo/ga-h97n-wifi-hackintosh/README.md

 The default `config.plist` in this repo targets Haswell systems with a supported AMD graphics card.

-> If your system is AMD + Haswell connectorless iGPU then graphics-related changes to the default ```config.plist``` may not be required
+> If your system has a Haswell CPU and uses a supported AMD graphics card then graphics-related changes to the default ```config.plist``` may not be required.

 In all other cases, refer to [README-Intel-Graphics.md](/README/README-Intel-Graphics.md)